chrometoasters/standards-and-tools/css/README.md

 ### Extend directive

-`@extend` should be avoided because it has unintuitive and potentially dangerous behavior, especially when used with nested selectors.
-Even extending top-level placeholder selectors can cause problems if the order of selectors ends up changing later (e.g. if they are in other files and the order the files are loaded shifts).
+`@extend` should be avoided, unless used to extend a placeholder helper ( See [Helpers](#helpers)).
+This is because it has unintuitive and potentially dangerous behavior, especially when used with nested selectors.
 Gzipping should handle most of the savings you would have gained by using `@extend`, and you can DRY up your stylesheets nicely with mixins.

 ### Nested selectors